Anyone who is curious about the world around us and how things work could find a fascinating career in Science.

 A decreasing supply of qualified secondary Mathematics teachers nationwide means mathematics teaching is a possible career option.
 A major in Mathematics combined with a qualification in teaching would qualify you as a mathematics teacher.

-The world is home to billions of tiny living organisms that are invisible to the naked eye.
-A qualification in microbiology allows you to study these microscopic organisms and better understand the effects they can have on health, the environment or the food we eat.
+A qualification in microbiology and immunology allows you to study these microscopic organisms and better understand the effects they can have on health, the environment or the food we eat.

-Microbiologists usually have a particular specialisation, such as bacteria (bacteriologists), viruses (virologists), fungi (mycologists), protozoa (protozoologists), infectious disease outbreaks (epidemiologists) or how the body defends itself (immunologists).
-While the discoveries you make will often relate to the medical field, microbiologists could also have a focus on veterinary science, environmental science, food or pharmaceuticals.
+Microbiologists and immunologists usually have a particular specialisation, such as bacteria (bacteriologists), viruses (virologists), fungi (mycologists), protozoa (protozoologists), infectious disease outbreaks (epidemiologists) or how the body defends itself (immunologists).
+While the discoveries you make will often relate to the medical field, microbiologists and immunologists could also have a focus on veterinary science, environmental science, food or pharmaceuticals.

-You could play a key role in advising governments on public health policies and understanding whether a population is facing an outbreak of a deadly disease, help control the spread of harmful microbes, or work in the development and improvement of fermented foods such as beer, wine, cheese and yoghurt.
+You could play a key role in advising governments on public health policies and understanding whether a population is facing an outbreak of a deadly disease, help control the spread of harmful microbes, or work in the food industry.

 A career in Physics has a strong focus on problem solving in practical settings, exploring the way things work in science and technology.
 You could be a theoretical physicist, examining theories and models of the way things work, or an experimental physicist, testing the theories.
 Applied physicists work with the results of experiments, and apply them in industrial or technological settings.